 A. belladonna has a long, colorful, and occasionally gruesome history.
 It’s long been used as a weapon and a poison.
 Early humans made poison from belladonna and applied it to the tips of their arrows.

 Several Roman emperors met their demise thanks to this plant.
 The wives of Augustus and Claudius used atropine to kill their husbands.
 Roman armies used belladonna to contaminate their foes’ food stores.

 The Romans weren’t the only ones to use belladonna against their enemies.
-As Shakespeare wrote in Macbeth, the Scottish army used belladonna to knock out the Danish army, then murdered them as they slept.
+Shakespeare wrote in Macbeth that the Scottish army used belladonna to knock out the Danish army, then murdered them as they slept.

-In medieval Europe, the plant was associated with witchcraft and the devil, hence the name “devil’s cherries.”
-But during the Renaissance, belladonna became linked to beauty, as Venetian women would drop plant extracts in their eyes to dilate their pupils.
-Carpathian women would carry a nightshade root on their head to enhance their attractiveness.
+The plant was associated with witchcraft and the devil in medieval Europe, hence the name “devil’s cherries.”
+But belladonna became linked to beauty during the Renaissance, as Venetian women would drop plant extracts in their eyes to dilate their pupils.
+Carpathian women would carry a nightshade root on their heads to enhance their attractiveness.

 Atropine was used as an antidote to poisonous gas in World War II.
 Atropine often figures in novels and movies about assassins and spy craft.

 Deadly Nightshade FAQs:

 All parts of the deadly nightshade plant, from roots to berries, contain chemical compounds known as alkaloids.
 These alkaloids affect the functioning of the nervous system and can result in intoxication, delirium, hallucinations, and death if ingested.

 In the language of flowers, nightshade symbolizes silence or falsehood.
 A Victorian may interpret a gift of belladonna as a warning, a sign of death, or a meditation on the nature of good and evil.

 Deadly nightshade is a perennial plant that grows up to five feet tall.
 It blooms with purple, trumpet-shaped flowers, followed by shiny black berries.